akka/akka-management/docs/src/main/paradox/bootstrap/recipes.md

 This means that a new pod is created before removing any existing pods so if the new pod fails the cluster remains at full strength until a rollback happens.
 For large clusters it may be too slow to do 1 pod at a time.

-If using @extref:[SBR](akka-enhancements:split-brain-resolver.html) have a `maxUnavailable` that will not cause downing
+If using @extref:[Split Brain Resolver](akka:split-brain-resolver.html) have a `maxUnavailable` that will not cause downing

 ### Cluster singletons